Robust ultra-shallow shadows

 \paragraph{Results.} The starting observation for our work is the following: Let $\nu$ be an arbitrary random ensemble of quantum circuits whose implementation suffers time-stationary, gate-dependent noise and errors.
 The noise can be non-Markovian.
-If the first gate layer of the circuits, that is applied to the state under scrutiny, accurately implements local channel twirls, then $\tilde{S}$ in Eq. \eqref{eq:noisy_frame_definition} still has the structure of Eq. \eqref{eq:local_invariant_S}.
+If the first gate layer of the circuits, that is applied to the state under scrutiny, accurately implements local channel twirls, then $\tilde{S}$ in Eq.~\eqref{eq:noisy_frame_definition} still has the structure of Eq.~\eqref{eq:local_invariant_S} even in the presence of noise.
 Hence, $\tilde{S}$ can be estimated via the above calibration procedure introduced for local Clifford rotations in Ref.~\cite{Chen2021}.
-A practically motivated assumption is that the major source of noise in the implemented circuits are entangling gates and readout noise.
-If the first layer then consist of accurately implemented Haar random unitary or Clifford single qubit gates, the invariance assumption holds.
+A practically motivated assumption is that the major sources of noise in the implemented circuits are entangling gates and readout noise.
+If the first layer then consists of accurately implemented Haar random unitary or Clifford single qubit gates, the invariance assumption holds.

-\paragraph{Circuits and tensor network methods.} If the quantum circuit implementing $g$ has low depth, we can make use of tensor network methods at multiple places of the protocol in order to reduce the runtime and storage complexity of the calibration protocol as well as partially for the estimation protocol.
+\paragraph{Circuits and tensor network methods.} If the quantum circuit implementing $g$ has low depth, we can make use of tensor network methods at multiple places of the protocol to reduce the runtime and storage complexity of the calibration protocol as well as partially for the estimation protocol.
 To be concrete, we specify a circuit ensemble that is directly motivated by existing hardware architectures and applications.
-The circuit architecture we use is based on the so-called \textit{hardware-efficient ansatz} \cite{Kandala2017}, depicted in Fig. \ref{fig:low-depth-circuit}.
+The circuit architecture we use is based on the so-called \textit{hardware-efficient ansatz} \cite{Kandala2017}, depicted in Fig.~\ref{fig:low-depth-circuit}.
 The circuit starts with a layer of single-qubit rotations, i.i.d.\ sampled from the Haar measure on single-qubit unitaries or Clifford unitaries.
-This layer is labelled as depth $D = 0$.
+This layer is labeled as depth $D = 0$.
 Every subsequent layer is composed of a \quotes{sub-layer} of entangling gates followed by another sub-layer of single-qubit rotations sampled from the same measure as before.
 In principle, for the subsequent single qubit layers also other measures are admissible.